 Prerequisites: Students must have successfully completed a course in Medical Therapeutics, Pharmacological Services, or Medical Diagnostics; must provide their own clinical uniforms and transportation to clinical site.

 APPLICATION REQUIRED - Class size limited to 15 students.

 Clinical Internship is a capstone course and work-based learning experience designed to provide students with real-world application of skills and knowledge obtained in a pre-requisite Health Science course.
-Upon completion of this course, proficient students will be able to pursue certification in the pre-requisite course of Cardiovascular Services or Pharmacological Science once they have graduated and reached 18 years of age.
+Upon completion of this course, students will be able to sit for the Certified Clinical Medical Assistant (CCMA) Exam.
 Prior to beginning work at a clinical site, students must be certified in Basic Life Support (BLS) Cardiopulmonary Resuscitation (CPR), and deemed competent in basic first aid, body mechanics, Standard Precaution guidelines, and confidentiality.
-Business Management & Administration concentrators may also take this course as part of a career practicum/work-based learning placement within the Health Services Administration program of study.
 Note: Student to teacher ratio for this course is 15:1 in a clinical setting.
-NOTE: Admission to this class is subject to junior year interview process, teacher evaluations, GPA and attendance rate.
+NOTE: Admission to this class is subject to junior year application process, teacher evaluations, GPA, discipline and attendance records.
 Students must maintain 90% attendance while participating in clinicals.